A Barons Court homeless and mental health charity is raising money for a new boiler and water tank through the new H&F Hive.

 “Now that the valued shower facility has been revived, the H&F Hive provides a great opportunity to raise funds for the new boiler and enable the Project to continue to give a warm welcome to all those who need it.”

-For more information on Barons Court Project and the work they do supporting people on low incomes who are vulnerable to mental ill health and / or homelessness, take a look at their website.
+For more information on Barons Court Project and the work they do supporting people on low incomes who are vulnerable to mental ill health, homelessness or both, visit the Barons Court Project website.

 By sending us a comment, you are agreeing to our publishing policy.